rackerlabs/support-how-to/content/cloud-servers/useful-python-novaclient-commands.md

 The "absolute-limits" command will output limits set on your account.
-The limits can include the maximum number of metadata pairs you can associate with an image or server, the maximum number and size of "personalities" (files) you can install to a server when it&rsquo;s created, the maximum number of servers allowed on your account, and the maximum amount of memory that can be allocated in total to all the servers on your account.
+The limits can include the maximum number of metadata pairs you can associate with an image or server, the maximum number and size of "personalities" (files) you can install to a server when it's created, the maximum number of servers allowed on your account, and the maximum amount of memory that can be allocated in total to all the servers on your account.